joereza/gatsby/README.md

 # gatsby

-An exercise using Gatsby, Contentful, Typescript and styled-components to showcase animals and their breeds.
+A playground using Gatsby, Contentful, Typescript and styled-components to showcase animals and their breeds.

 ## Getting Started